-3.1.1 General
+3.1.1 GENERAL

-The CPT has overtaken SPT drilling as the most common intrusive investigation method in many parts of New Zealand.
+The CPT is the most common intrusive investigation method in many parts of New Zealand.
 This is because it is a relatively quick, economical method of exploring soils ranging from sands to clays.

 Interpreted stratigraphy and strength characteristics are obtained as the CPT progresses and, because all measurements are taken during the field operations and there are no laboratory samples to be tested, considerable time and cost savings may be gained.
 However, the opportunity for visual classification of soils is lost.
 As samples are not taken, it is not possible to get more refined soil properties from laboratory testing.

-The CPT in New Zealand should be conducted in general accordance with the latest version of the ASTM D 5778 test standard.
+The CPT in New Zealand should be conducted in general accordance with the latest version of the ASTM D 5778 test standard (Note: updated in 2020).
 Other testing standards may also be useful, as discussed in Section 2.5.

-The CPT penetrometer is a sophisticated investigation tool.
-The following provides an overview of some of the more important points, and the reader is referred to references such as Lunne et al (1997), Campenalla and Howie (2005) and the US Transportation Research Board (2007) for more detailed information.
+The CPT is a sophisticated investigation tool.
+This section provides an overview of some of the more important points, and the reader is referred to references such as Mayne (2007), Lunne et al (1997), Campenalla and Howie (2005) and Robertson and Cabal (2015) for more detailed information.

-The test consists of hydraulically pushing a steel probe (penetrometer) into the ground at a constant rate of about 20 mm/sec and measuring the resistance to penetration.
-A variety of cone penetrometer systems are available, ranging from small man-portable units to very large truck and track vehicles.
-Utilising a push system capable of generating 10 tonnes of force, a CPT can be completed to a depth of about 20 to 25 m in approximately 1 to 1-1⁄2 hours in medium dense/stiff soil.
+The test consists of hydraulically pushing an instrumented steel probe (penetrometer) into the ground at a constant rate of about 20 mm/ sec and measuring the resistance to penetration.
+A variety of types of cone penetrometer rigs are available, ranging from small units track or man-portable units that can be used for limited access sites, to large truck and track vehicles.
+Utilising a push system capable of generating 10 tonnes of force, a CPT can be completed to a depth of about 20 to 25 m in approximately 1 to 1-1/2 hours in medium dense/stiff soil.
 The standard cone penetrometer consists of a three-channel instrumented steel probe that measures:

-- cone tip stress (q_c)
+- > cone tip resistance (q_c)

-- sleeve friction (f_s)
+- > sleeve friction (f_s)

-- penetration porewater pressure (u_m).
+- penetration porewater pressure (u_m)